forhappy/awesome-lua/README.md

 *Libraries for network programming.*

 * [Copas](http://keplerproject.github.io/copas/) - Copas is a dispatcher based on coroutines that can be used by TCP/IP servers.
+* [Luakit](http://mason-larobina.github.io/luakit/) - Fast, small, webkit based browser framework extensible by Lua.
 * [LuaEvent](http://repo.or.cz/w/luaevent.git) - This is a binding of libevent to Lua.
 It will serve as a drop-in replacement for copas, and eventually support more features (async DNS, HTTP, RPC...)
 * [LuaSec](https://github.com/brunoos/luasec) - LuaSec is a binding for OpenSSL library to provide TLS/SSL communication.
 * [LuaSocket](http://w3.impa.br/~diego/software/luasocket/) - LuaSocket is a Lua extension library that is composed by two parts: a C core that provides support for the TCP and UDP transport layers, and a set of Lua modules that add support for functionality commonly needed by applications that deal with the Internet.
+* [LuaNode](https://github.com/ignacio/LuaNode) - LuaNode allows to write performant net servers or clients, using an asynchronous model of computing (the Reactor pattern).
+You might have seen this model implemented in event processing frameworks like Node.js, EventMachine or Twisted.
+In fact, LuaNode is heavily based on Node.js, because I wanted to be able to do what Node.js does, but using Lua instead of JavaScript.
+* [Ngx_lua](https://github.com/openresty/lua-nginx-module) - Embed the power of Lua into Nginx

 ## WebSocket